WebexCC-SA/US_LTRCCT-2296/docs/coreLab2.md

 ---

 ### Add a Play Message node
-> Connect the True node edge of the previous Condition node to this Play Message node
+> Connect the False node edge of the previous Condition node to this Play Message node
 >
 > Enable Text-To-Speech
 >